Induced on-demand revival in coined quantum walks on infinite $d$-dimensional lattices: Discussion

 Finally, we have also considered the notion of P\'olya numbers.
 These quantities had previously been used to classify QWs as recurrent/transient.
 Here, we have extended this notion to categorize QWs that present state revival and, moreover, to determine the instant of first revival.
 We hope this notion could be fruitful in the future for studying revivals in additional types of quantum walks.

-\acknowledgements{M.N.J. was supported by the President Scholarship and the BINA Scholarship at Bar-Ilan University.
+\acknowledgements{We wish to thank Christopher Cedzich and two anonymous referees for helpful comments.
+M.N.J. was supported by the President Scholarship and the BINA Scholarship at Bar-Ilan University.
 E.C. acknowledges support from the Israel Innovation Authority under projects 70002, 73795 from the Quantum Science and Technology Program of the Israeli Council of Higher Education, from the Pazy foundation and from the Ministry of Science and Technology.
 This work was supported by grant No. FQXi-RFP-CPW-2006 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of Silicon Valley Community Foundation.}

 \onecolumngrid